zzish/interview-code-test/README.md

 }
 ```

-Given the list of feature flags in `features.json` , your task is to create an API endpoint that returns a list of the features that are enabled for a given user’s email and location.
+Given the list of feature flags in `features.json` , your task is to create an API endpoint that returns a list of the features that are enabled for a given user’s email and location. **The feature flags returned by the API for a given user must always be consistent**.
 A list of example users are included in `example_users.json`.

 You can use any frameworks/libraries you like.
 Be sure to include tests and instructions on how to run the project.